Article

 13. Increased Productivity and Time Management

 Even though productivity and time are abstract ideas, they can still be measured.
 According to a study conducted by the Nielson Norman Group, lost productivity costs can be up to $15 million annually for companies with 10,000 intranet users with low-usability intranet sites (when compared to companies with top-rated intranets).
 This is time and money that is being lost only due to intranet performance.
-The Nielson Norman Group tracked intranet management, content, design trends, search usability, and employee use.
+The Nielson Norman Group tracked intranet management, content, design trends, search usability, and employee use through detailed analytics reports.

 These factors can be translated into internal studies to measure productivity for intranet software.
 To measure results in your company, consider tracking the following: